shellar1522/Dex-Crypto-Exchange/README.md

 3. Automatic verification of payments
 4. Rate adjustment, adding your own coins and more
 5. There is an exchange of any fiat funds, the ability to add support for any payment method
-6. Referral system for users
+6. Referral system for users.
 7. Beautiful adaptive design for any type of device.
 8. Work in automatic or semi-automatic transaction processing mode.
 In semi-automatic mode you will receive a notification in the TG bot, you will have a choice: Approve, Cancel, request KYC verification